 The evidence for a new Age of Wonder would be a shift backward in the culture of science, from organizations to individuals, from professionals to amateurs, from programs of research to works of art.

-On this one-year anniversary, I pause and dwell on the symbolism of Richard Powers’ book, The Overstory, hoping for a poetic intermission.
+On this first anniversary, I pause and dwell on the symbolism of Richard Powers’ book, The Overstory, hoping for a poetic intermission.
 What is a tree?
 I asked.
 Can it feel my touch?
 Can it communicate?
-Let’s imagine a tree that dominates its surroundings, a witness of what unfolds through time, guardian of memories.
+Let’s imagine a tree that dominates its surroundings, a witness of what unfolds through time, a guardian of memories.
 And now let’s imagine a more imposing, invisible tree overlooking the Earth and humanity.
 This is how I feel about Richard Powers’novel.

 I started to read The Overstory and felt as if it were narrated by a tree that sees time differently from us as life events occur in a blink of an eye, “a couple of new fissures, an inch of added rings”.
 From kings in the forest, some have become lone lighthouses “in a grain-filled sea”, hopeless souls in the brutal landscape of cities.
 Is it our existential anguish that binds our souls to trees?